 Additional Rules

-- For the conservation of this park, swimming and wading under the natural bridge are not allowed. - Collecting biological or geological samples requires a permit.
-Do not pick flowers, take rocks, or damage trees. - Do not throw rocks in the park! - Pets are not allowed on hiking trails.
+- For the conservation of this park, swimming not allowed. - Do not throw rocks in the park!

 The rules of this park are not limited to the rules listed above.
 Additional park rules may be found at azstateparks.com.